Europe moves towards scheme to close failing banks

 Unlike in the United States, where the federal government can transfer funds to help weaker states, countries in the euro zone do not send such aid.
 Germany, which makes up more than a third of the euro zone's economy, wants to keep it that way.

-Instead, euro zone ministers agreed that banks will pay into funds for the closure of failed lenders, amassing roughly 55 billion euros over 10 years.
+Instead, euro zone ministers agreed that banks will pay into funds for the closure of failed lenders, amassing roughly 55 billion euros ($76 billion) over 10 years.

 When the fund is full, it could borrow but without the ESM's financial muscle to back it.